 What Constitutes Domestic Violence in Lake Winnebago, MO?

-When you choose a Combs Waterkotte Lake Winnebago, MO domestic violence defense lawyer, you’re not just hiring the leading defense team in Lake Winnebago, MO and beyond – you are securing your rights, your freedom, and your future.
-In addition to knowledgeable domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Lake Winnebago, MO residents:
+If you choose a Combs Waterkotte Lake Winnebago, MO domestic violence defense lawyer, you’re not just hiring the top-rated defense team in and around Lake Winnebago, MO – you’re safeguarding your rights, your freedom, and your future.
+In addition to knowledgeable domestic violence defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for Lake Winnebago, MO residents:

-Understanding Domestic Violence Penalties in Lake Winnebago, MO
+Serious Penalties for Domestic Violence Charges in Lake Winnebago, MO

 - Second-Degree Domestic Assault: Inflicting injury with a weapon or by choking—classified as a Class C felony with up to 7 years in prison.